Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: PROPOSED METHOD

-Image super-resolution is a ill-posed problem, which calls for additional prior (regulation) to constrain the reconstruction process.
-Traditional approaches try to design sophisticated regulation terms such as low-rank \cite{dian2019hyperspectral}, total variation \cite{he2016super} and sparse \cite{7298986} by hand.
-Therefore, the performance of the super-resolution methods is heavily dependent on whether the designed prior can well characterize the observed data.
-For the hyperspectral image super-resolution, it is very important to study the inherent characteristics of hyperspectral images, \emph{e.g.}, the spatial non-local self-similarity and the high-correlation between spectra.
-The manually designed constraints are not enough to achieve accurate restoration of hyperspectral images.
+As an ill-posed problem, image super-resolution requires additional prior knowledge to regularize the reconstruction process.
+Traditional super-resolution methods usually make an effort to construct the regular terms of the super-resolution model, such as low-rank \cite{dian2019hyperspectral}, total variation \cite{he2016super} and sparse \cite{xu2019nonlocal,9417623}.
+Whether the designed prior knowledge can characterize the observed HSI data directly determines the performance of the super-resolution method.
+Therefore, for the HSI super-resolution task, it is also essential to study the inherent characteristics of hyperspectral data, \emph{e.g.}, the spatial non-local self-similarity and the high-correlation among spectral bands \cite{wang2021contextual}.
+However, the manually designed constraints are not enough to achieve accurate restoration of HSIs.

-In this paper, we design a Spatial-Spectral Feedback Block to exploit the spatial and spectral prior.
-As shown in Fig.~\ref{fig:figure3}, the SSFB at the \emph{t}-th iteration receives the feedback global spectral high-level information $F_{SSFB}^{t-1}$ to correct the $G$ groups local spectral low-level representations, $F_{EB} = \{F_{EB}^{1}, F_{EB}^{2}, \cdot\cdot\cdot ,F_{EB}^{G}\}$, and then generates more powerful high-level representations $F_{SSFB}^{t}$ for the next iteration and the reconstruction block.
-The SSFB contains $G$ groups local spectral feature extraction layers and one global spectral feature extraction layer.
-We denote $Conv(k)$ and $Deconv(k)$ as a convolution layer and a deconvolutional layer respectively, where $k$ is the size of the filter.
+In this work, a novel Local-Global Spectral Block is introduced to exploit the spatial-spectral prior with the help of feedback high-level semantic information from hidden state.
+As can be seen in Fig.~\ref{fig:figure3}(a), for iteration \emph{t}, the LGSB inputs the feedback global spectral high-level information $F_{LGSB}^{t-1}$ to correct the $G$ groups local spectral low-level representations, $F_{EB} = [F_{EB}^{1}, F_{EB}^{2}, F_{EB}^{g}, \cdot\cdot\cdot ,F_{EB}^{G}]$, and then creates more effective high-level feature $F_{LGSB}^{t}$ for the next iteration and the reconstruction block.
+The LGSB contains $G$ groups local spectral feature extraction layers and one global spectral feature extraction layer.
+For simplicity, we use $Conv(k)$ and $Deconv(k)$ to denote a convolution operation and a deconvolutional operation, where the $k$ represents the size of convolution kernel.